Born: August 4, 1962

 John landed his first managing job in 2011, with the Toronto Blue Jays.
 In two seasons, he went 154–170.
 John returned to the Red Sox in 2013 as their manager, taking over a club that had finished last in the AL East.
 Under John’s guidance, the team improved by a whopping 28 victories to win the division with a 97–65 record.
 David Ortiz paced a balanced hitting attack, while Jon Lester led a veteran pitching staff.
 The Red Sox beat the Rays in the Division Series and Tigers in the ALCS to win the pennant.
 Boston continued to roll in the World Series against the Cardinals.
 Ortiz and Lester stepped up in the clutch in a 4 games to 2 victory.

 During the 2015 season, John was diagnosed with lymphoma.
 He left the team to undergo treatment and his cancer went into remission.
 Despite having skippered the Red Sox through losing seasons in 2014 and 2015, John returned to manage the club in 2016.
-Boston rebounded to win the AL East, and were favored by many to win another pennant.
+Boston rebounded to win the AL East, thanks to a Cy Young seasn from fellow Jersey Boy Rick Porcello.
+The Bosox were favored by many to win another pennant.
 However, they ran into the red-hot Indians in the Division Series and John was swept out of the playoffs by Francona’s team.
+In 2017, John piloted the Red Sox to another division title, pulling all the right levers late in the season to win tight games and hold off the surprising Yankees.
+Despite the addition of Chris Sale, Boston's pitching was not good enough to hold off the slugging Houston Astros in the Division Series.
+A few days later, John was told he would not be managing the club in 2018.